johnpryan/architecture_talk/README.md

-# agenda
+# Flutter architecture talk

-A new Flutter project.
+This app demonstrates how to implement Model-View-ViewModel in Flutter, using primitives from the framework.